jss530/exceptional-realty-bootstrapped/README.md

-# Exceptional Realty Website (Boostrapped version)
+# Exceptional Realty Website (Bootstrapped version)

 This is an example website using the Twitter Bootstrap v3 framework.